 $250 1-Hour Consultation

 My free consultation isn’t right for everyone.
 Some people can’t afford an attorney and have no intention of hiring one.
-These people may need an answer to one very specific question, or help completing a judicial council form.
+These people may need an answer to one very specific question, or help to complete a judicial council form.
 In those cases, I offer a 1-hour consultation for $200.
 The additional time gives me the opportunity to provide legal work that cannot be accomplished in a rushed 15 minutes.

 Some couples don’t want to litigate in court.
 They prefer to negotiate their divorce outside of court and formalize their agreement in the required legal documents.
 For these couples, mediation is an affordable option.
 As a mediator, I act as a neutral third party to help couples come to agreements with regard to property division, debt, child custody, and support.
 At the conclusion of mediation, I draft the petition, financial disclosures, marital settlement agreement, and final judgment packet for a flat fee.